malashonock/interview-prep-notes/DI꞉ Injectors resolution.md

 4. **child injectors**: (optionally) created during the instantiation of lazy-loaded modules

 **NB!** Module injector is a _flattening_ of `@NgModule.providers` arrays of all the modules that can be reached via `@NgModule.imports`.
 Child injectors are only for lazy-loaded modules, which are not available when root injector is created.

+Use case for `PlatformInjector`: providing services shared by _microfrontends_.

 ### Element injectors